kestra-io/docs/content/docs/15.how-to-guides/syncflows.md

 triggers:
   - id: gh_webhook
-    type: io.kestra.plugin.core.trigger.Schedule
+    type: io.kestra.core.models.triggers.types.Webhook
-    secret: abcdefg
+    key: abcdefg
 ```

-Inside of GitHub, go to the Settings for your repository and head to Webhooks and create a new Webhook:
+To setup this webhook, go to the Settings for your GitHub repository and head to Webhooks and create a new Webhook:

 ![webhook1.png](/docs/how-to-guides/syncflows/webhook1.png)